vietle94/Suicide_rate-R/README.md

 illustrations are up to reader’s interpretation.
 Furthur analysis into each country will be made in the near future.

+Note: the rate of suicide are in 1/100000

 Data were taken from:

 United Nations Development Program.
 (2018).
 Human development index